Toyota

 1996 Toyota Ipsum

 CarHunch analysed 139 real MOT records for the 1996 Toyota Ipsum.
-This breakdown of actual test outcomes — pass rates, defect profiles, mileage data — isn't published anywhere else.
+Real test outcomes — pass rates, defect profiles, mileage data — from verified DVLA records.
+Updated as new MOTs are recorded.

 The 1996 Toyota Ipsum passes MOT at 68.9%, which is 11 percentage points below the UK average of 80%, signalling that age and wear are catching up with this nearly 30-year-old model.
 With 18.7% of cars having suffered a dangerous defect at some point, buyers should budget for serious repairs and have any purchase thoroughly inspected before committing.